yonaskolb/SwagGen/README.md

 ```

 ## Templates
-Templates are made up of a `template.json` manifest file and a bunch of `.stencil` files.
+Templates are made up of a `template.yml` manifest file, a bunch of **Stencil** files, and some other files that will be copied over

-### 1. template.json
+### 1. template.yml
-This is a manifest for the template in a **json** format.
+This is a manifest for the template in a **YAML** format.
 It should contain:

 - **formatter**: Optional formatter to use.
 This affects what properties are available in the templates and how they are formatted e.g. `Swift`
 - **templateFiles**: a list of template files.
 These can eache have their filenames, contents and destiniation directories changes.
 One template file can also output to multiple files if they path is changed depending on the context.
 Each file contains: